doesdev/get-scrud/README.md

 $ npm install --save get-scrud
 ```

+## 2.0.0

+This is a very breaking change, switching to ES Modules and eliminating babel.
+If you are targeting older browsers you will need to include this module in any
+babel-ification you're doing.

 ## API

 #### Module ships single function which accepts options and returns main function